sarkahn/rltk_unity/README.md

 # RLTK for Unity
 This is a Unity port of [The Roguelike Toolkit (RLTK), implemented for Rust](https://github.com/thebracket/rltk_rs).

-For an in-depth tutorial on how to use it check out my [Unity Roguelike Tutorial](https://github.com/sarkahn/rltk_unity_roguelike#unity-roguelike-tutorial), which uses this package to build a Roguelike step by step.

 The samples demonstrate how to properly set up and write to a console:
 ##### Samples/Noise